 Throw in a few packaged snacks and a small blanket to keep you fueled and comfortable on long flights.

 It’s also a really good idea to photograph the contents of your luggage and the bags themselves before you check it.
-Should your luggage get lost, you’ll save a lot of time filling out lost-baggage forms.
-Don’t forget to toss in a couple travel guides and phrase books that will help you get around
+Should your luggage get lost, you’ll save a lot of time filling out lost baggage forms.
+Don’t forget to toss in a couple of travel guides and phrase books that will help you get around

 Keep it Light